yoon-thiri04/computer-network-lectures/Chapter-1/OSI_Model.md

 ---
 ## Data Link Layer

-🔗 The data link layer transforms the physical layer into
+🔗 The data link layer transforms the physical layer to a reliable link, it makes error free to the upper layer (Network layer).

+🔗 Other responsibilities of the data link layer include the following:

+   - 🥦 **Framing:** It divides the stream of bits received form the network layer into frames.
+   - 🥦 **Physical Addressing:** If the frames are to be distributed to on the network, add a header to the frame to determine the sender and/or receiver of the frame.
+If the frame is intented for a system outside the sender network, the reciever address is the address of the connect the networok layer to the next one.